jasonyingling/the-authority/readme.txt

 And many more

 == Changelog ==

+= 1.0.6 - November 17, 2017 =
+* Fixed bug with EDD cart link not printing
+* Added customizer option for controlling when mobile navigation appears

 = 1.0.5 - October 6, 2017 =
 Removing wpcom.php.
 Adding unminified mmenu.
 Escapting custom-header.php.
 Removing the_authority_admin_header_image() and the_authority_admin_header_style().
 Returning excerpt and more content if in the admin screen.